-- 1. When asked, at my school, there is a teacher or some other adult who really cares about me, 62% of the students answered Very Much True, 22% said Pretty Much True, and 14% said A Little True. - 2.
+- 1. When asked, at my school, there is a teacher or some other adult who really cares about me, 91% of the students answered Very Much True and Pretty Much True, and 9% said A Little True. - 2.
 When asked, is there a teacher or some other adult who tells you when you are doing a good job?
-52% of the students surveyed are told by an adult they are doing a good job.
-Another 36% feel this to be pretty much true. - 3.
-When asked, I am engaged and interested in learning at my school, 68% of the students surveyed said this is Very Much True while 20% said this is Pretty Much True.
-2% of the students said this is not at all true. - 4.
+82% of the students answered Very Much True and Pretty Much True. - 3.
+When asked, I am engaged and interested in learning at my school, 82% of the students answered Very Much True and Pretty Much True and 18% of the students said this is A Little True. - 4.
 When asked, are you happy to be at this school?
-84% of the students stated they agree all the time or most of the time and 14% said some of the time. - 5.
-When asked, the teachers and other adults treat students fairly at this school, 90% of the students said they agree. - 6.
+91% of the students stated they agree and strongly agree that they are happy to be at this school. - 5.
+When asked, the teachers and other adults treat students fairly at this school, 91% of the students said they agree or strongly agree. - 6.
 When asked, do you feel safe at this school?
-58% of the students surveyed feel they are safe at school.
-While another 26% feel they are safe most of the time. - 7.
+91% of the students surveyed feel that they are safe at school. - 7.
 When asked, are assemblies, field trips and other activities important at the school?
-94% of the students strongly agreed or agreed.
-Another 8% disagreed. - 8.
+100% of the students strongly agreed or agreed. - 8.
 When asked, do you see the principal in your classroom?
-24% of the students surveyed stated they see the principal most of the time and 68% said some of the time. - 9.
+18% of the students surveyed stated they see the principal most or all of the time and 82% said some of the time. - 9.
 When asked, would you recommend Newberry Springs Elementary School to other kids?
-92% of the students surveyed stated yes they would recommend their school.
+100% of the students surveyed stated yes they would recommend their school. - 10.
+When asked, there is a teacher or adult on campus I can go to if there is a conflict between myself and another student, 82% of the students they agree or strongly agree. - 11.
+When asked, my school provides students with help if they are having trouble with their work, 82% of the students they agree or strongly agree. - 12.
+When asked, if I am having a hard time with something in my life besides academics, I know what teacher or adult on campus I can talk to, 73% of the students said they agree or strongly agree and 27% were neutral. - 13.
+When asked, other students' negative behavior in class have made it difficult for me to learn, 46% said they agree or strongly agree, 9% said they disagree and 46% were neutral.